GazaliAhmad/digitalStreamingSystemAPI/Notes.md

-# Current State

-@26/08/2020
+# Notes on progress

+## State of the project

+@25/08/2020

 Doing the ManyToMany relationship.
 It's not up to the requirements yet.
+Ref: [Spring Data JPA Relationships](https://youtu.be/f5bdUjEIbrg?t=10m30s)

 - Movies can have many Actors.
 - Actors can have many Movies.

-## Add actor to movie
+### Add actor to movie
 The Json is:
 ```JSON
 {